solo-system/solo-system.github.io/documentation/power/index.md

 remainder was lost in things like voltge-conversion, resistance in cables, battery leaking charge over time etc...

+### Options for Solar charging.

+Although I've never done it, you could increase the run-time of your system by trickle charging your lead-acid battery in-situ using a solar panel.
+Many auto/car shops sell "battery maintainers", which seem to produce a few watts, which might make a small difference.
+Here are some thoughts

+- Ensure the solar charging unit has a diode so it doesn't drain power away from the battery at night.

+- Bigger solar panels will obviously refill the battery more quickly.
+  At some point you'll be filling faster than the Solo is consuming.
+  Be sure to not over charge the battery (use a charge controller) for larger solar panels.

+- ensure the 12-5v DC-DC converter can handle the over-voltage that the solar charger applies to the battery (all in-car/auto converters should handle this).

+- I don't know what I'm talking about.
+So be careful, and consult an expert (not me).

+A good place to look for such things might be boat/yacht/RV/caravan shops.

 ### What affects the consumption of the Solo